RenderKit/embree/doc/src/api.md

 including their vertex and index arrays.
 After the modification of some geometry, `rtcUpdate` or `rtcUpdateBuffer` has to get called for that geometry to specify which buffers got modified.
-Using multiple invokations of `rtcUpdateBuffer` the modified buffers can specified directly, while the `rtcUpdate` function simply tags each buffer of some geometry as modified.
+Using multiple invocations of `rtcUpdateBuffer` the modified buffers can specified directly, while the `rtcUpdate` function simply tags each buffer of some geometry as modified.
 If geometries got enabled, disabled, deleted, or modified an `rtcCommit` call has to get invoked before